REGISTER YOUR TAMARIKI WITH US TODAY!

 Early Childhood Education at the Y

 At our Whanganui Y-Kids Early Years Learning Centre, we aim to provide education and support to not only tamariki, but the whole whanau.
-We aim to support whanau by offering an all inclusive model providing nappies and wipes, three healthy meals throughout the day with our own in-house cook, as well as access to swimming lessons and other active recreation opportunities such as gymnastics.
+We aim to support whanau by offering an all inclusive model providing nappies and wipes, as well as access to swimming lessons and other active recreation opportunities such as gymnastics.

 We nurture the growth and development of our tamariki through our carefully tailored educational programmes with a focus self directed play and active recreation.
 We engage with whanau to best develop a customised child centric approach their tamariki’s journey with us.
 We embrace our multicultural community and aim to develop the opportunities to continue to grow our tamariki through their journey with the Y as they embark on other programmes like school holiday programmes, recreation based care and outdoor education.

-Our centre is fully licensed by the Ministry of Education (MOE) and receives Government funding for a total of 30 hours per week per enrolled child.
+Our centre is fully licensed by the Ministry of Education (MOE) and receives Government funding.
 We are licensed for a total of 59 children – 30 of these children can be under the age of two years.
 We receive external performance reviews from the Education Review Office as per their review cycle.

 Enrolments: